inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 Consultation, n.:
 	Medical term meaning "to share the wealth."
 Calm down, it's *____only* ones and zeroes.
-Presidency:  The greased pig in the field game of American politics.
+Presincy:  The greased pig in the field game of American politics.
 -- Ambrose Bierce
-Suicide is the sincerest form of self-criticism.
+Suici is the sincerest form of self-criticism.
 		-- Donald Kaul
 Sight is a faculty; seeing is an art.
 Hear about the young Chinese woman who just won the lottery?